 Even if the Library has not purchased online access, the work you want your students to use may be available for free on a legitimate Web site, such as an online open archive, the author’s homepage, or an open access journal.
 Most sites allow students to print a copy for personal use.

 If you do link to material licensed by Memorial Library, it is important to capture the link in a manner that includes the authentication information students will need to access the material off campus.
 Quick instructions are below, or we are happy to help -- just Ask Us!

-Add links to articles & other full text resources anywhere on your course page that accepts hyperlinks.
+Add links to articles & other full text resources anywhere on that accepts hyperlinks.

 It is important to note that for the links to work correctly both on and off campus, you must format the URL correctly.
 In most cases, you can’t just copy the link from your browser search box.

 Copy the link